History of retail and wholesale

-Some say commerce has its origin in pre-historic times approximately 150,000 years ago when people started exchanging goods with each other.
+Some say retail and wholesale has its origin in pre-historic times approximately 150,000 years ago when people started exchanging goods with each other.
 The introduction of money facilitated further the trade of merchandises and services.

 The development of global trade